catalyst-cooperative/pudl-usage-metrics/README.md

 conda activate pudl-usage-metrics
 ```

-You can find the connection details in the
+Ask a member of Inframundo for the connection details.

 ### IP Geocoding with ipinfo